kulturpool/EDMLib/README.md

 ution version or a video showing the object would be CC-­BY-­NC.
 In such cases the rig hts statements given for the individual web resources would ‘override’ the one specifi ed at the ore:Aggregation level.
-Any other associated web resources would still be gov erned by the edm:rights of the ore:Aggregation.   <edm:rights rdf:resource=“<a href="http://cre">http://cre</a>
-ativecommons.org/publicdomain/mark/1.0/”/> <edm:rights rdf:resource=“<a href="http://rightsstat">http://rightsstat</a>
-ements.org/vocab/InC/1.0/”/>  Or create a reference to an instance of the cc:License c lass where additional details of the rights can be provided (such as an expiry date fo r the restrictions): <a href="http://rightsstatements.org/vocab/NoC-­NC/1.0/">http://rightsstatements.org/vocab/NoC-­NC/1.0/</a> or <edm:rights rdf
+Any other associated web resources would still be gov erned by the edm:rights of the ore:Aggregation.   <code>&lt;edm:rights rdf:resource=“http://cre ativecommons.org/publicdomain/mark/1.0/”/&gt; &lt;edm:rights rdf:resource=“http://rightsstat ements.org/vocab/InC/1.0/”/&gt;</code>  Or create a reference to an instance of the cc:License c lass where additional details of the rights can be provided (such as an expiry date fo r the restrictions): <a href="http://rightsstatements.org/vocab/NoC-­NC/1.0/">http://rightsstatements.org/vocab/NoC-­NC/1.0/</a> or <code>&lt;edm:rights rdf
-:resource="#statement_3000095353971"/></p>
+:resource="#statement_3000095353971"/&gt;</code></p>
 </div>

 #### ORE_Aggregation.edm_hasView